antoniogriffith/Shopping-Cart/README.md

 ## Step 4: Program will then exit automatically.

-To use the program a gain, repeat Step 1
+To use the program again, repeat Step 1